-- a.
-Within the contract plans, location of all proposed PVMS and existing Static VMS in the vicinity shall be shown.
+1. Within the contract plans, location of all proposed PVMS and existing Fixed VMS in the vicinity shall be shown.
 If blocking is necessary for PVMS due to large elevation differentials, indicate this information with a note.
 Depict the protection of the PVMS trailer, whether cones, barrier, guide rail, or other.
-Also indicate with a note if brush is required to be cleared to provide visibility. - b.
-Within the contract plans, proposed messages for PVMS not covered in the Standard Drawings shall be presented within the plans by the Phase C Submission (i.e. HICCs and unique situations).
+Also indicate with a note if brush is required to be cleared to provide visibility.

+- 2. Within the contract plans, proposed messages for PVMS not covered in the Standard Drawings shall be presented within the plans by the Phase C Submission (i.e. HICCs and unique situations).
 A note can be provided for any messages that mostly comply but need slight modification from the Standard Drawings (i.e. replacing 1 Mile callout with 2 Miles).
-Additionally, a note indicating that all messages are subject to change at the discretion of the Engineer and approval by the Authority's Operations Department shall be included on all plan sheets that include PVMS. - c.
-Within the contract plans, duration of each PVMS installation shall be clearly identified (i.e. six (6) days prior to closing).
-A note specifying that "all VMS shall be removed at the conclusion of stage" shall be added. - d.
-Existing overhead Electronic VMS shown on the plans shall be labeled as "Maintained by NJTA - Not for use in Contract" when device is Authority owned.
+Additionally, a note indicating that all messages are subject to change at the discretion of the Engineer and approval by the Authority's Operations Department shall be included on all plan sheets that include PVMS. - 3.
+Within the contract plans, duration of each PVMS installation shall be clearly identified (e.g. six (6) calendar days prior to closing).
+A note specifying that "all VMS shall be removed at the conclusion of stage" shall be added. - 4.
+Existing overhead Electronic VMS shown on the plans shall be labeled as "Maintained by NJTA - Not for use in Contract" or other similar NJTA Operations Department approved language when device is Authority owned.
 Other agency owned signs shall be labeled similarly.

-e.
-Existing changeable message signs shown on the plans shall also be labeled as "Maintained by NJTA - Not for use in Contract" and shall bear its normal message; unless the MPT requires their use to close roadways or to divert traffic.
-In which case, the normal message (as existing) and "during MPT" message (as proposed shall be depicted on the plans as such:
+5. Existing changeable message signs (CMS) or hybrid changeable message signs (HCMS) shown on the plans shall be labeled with a note similar to "Maintained by NJTA - Not for use in Contract".
+In the contract documents, these signs shall bear its normal message unless the MPT requires their use to close roadways or to divert traffic.
+In which case, the normal message (as existing) and "during MPT" message as proposed shall be depicted on the plans.
+Below is a typical depiction of the CMS signage altered for MPT needs:

-Notes shall be provided identifying control/operation of devices by the Authority and/or State Police.
+6. Notes shall be provided identifying control/operation of devices by NJTA and or state police.

-- 4. CLOSE INTERCHANGE 12 RAMP TNI IN CONJUNCTION WITH THIS CLOSING.
+4. CLOSE INTERCHANGE 12 - RAMP TNI IN CONJUNCTION WITH THIS CLOSING.
 DURING THE FULL RAMP CLOSURE, RAMP TNI TRAFFIC SHALL BE DIVERTED ONTO RAMP TNO BY USE OF THE OVERHEAD CHANGEABLE MESSAGE SIGNS; RAMP GATES; AND/OR TMAS.
-MODIFICATION OF THE CHANGEABLE MESSAGE SIGN AND OPERATION OF THE RAMP GATES SHALL BE PERFORMED BY NJTA AND/OR STATE POLICE. - f.
-Within the Specifications, agency contact information, if other than the Authority, for the use of Static VMS or the installation of PVMS.
+MODIFICATION OF THE CHANGEABLE MESSAGE SIGN AND OPERATION OF THE RAMP GATES SHALL BE PERFORMED BY NJTA AND/OR STATE POLICE.

+7. Within the Specifications, agency contact information, if other than the Authority, for the use of Fixed VMS or the installation of PVMS.
 Said contact information shall be acquired by the design engineer during the project's design phase.

-This Appendix has been replicated from the FHWA's Manual on Uniform Traffic Control Devices (MUTCD)
+This Appendix has been replicated from the FHWA's Manual on Uniform Traffic Control Devices (MUTCD) - 2009 Edition Design Engineer shall use the most recent edition of the MUTCD.